gongahkia/personal-wiki/Haskell.md

 -- CASE OF _
-    -- Haskell features extremely powerful pattern-matching construct similar to the match case statements in other languages -- pattern cases are checked in order from top to bottom so arrangement matters -- this effectively enables pattern-matching within expressions as opposed to merely within definitions -- _ => wildcard catch-all operator that acts as the equivalent of the default statement in other languages
+    -- Haskell features extremely powerful pattern-matching construct similar to the match case statements in other languages -- pattern cases are checked in order from top to bottom so arrangement matters -- this effectively enables pattern-matching within expressions as opposed to merely within definitions, as well as pattern-matching against function outputs
+    -- _ => wildcard catch-all operator that acts as the equivalent of the default statement in other languages

 numberAsString :: Int -> String -- static type declaration of an expression prior to expression initialisation